limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

-ATO actions started; must demonstrate progress          | Green    | In progress; inherit Sharepoint Apps code assigned in coordination with ITOPs           |       | Not yet; ITOPs team to do Identify and apply tagging and billing                 | Complete     | Dev/Test/Staging/Prod environment set up completed     |Red       | Have a dev environment set up in non-VA environment; is this the ECSO process?
+ATO actions started; must demonstrate progress          | Green    | In progress; inherit Sharepoint Apps code assigned in coordination with ITOPs           |       | Not yet; ITOPs team to do Identify and apply tagging and billing                 | Complete     | Dev/Test/Staging/Prod environment set up completed     |Green      | Have a dev environment set up in non-VA environment; is this the ECSO process?
 Provided inherited controls for CSP                    |     | Operational security tools onboarding completed        |     | Depends on environments Billing and reporting set up                          |      |